le-chartreux/modern-python/tutorial/project-initialization/installation.md

 ## Install the package

-To install a project configured with a `pyproject.toml`, you can use the following command, that also installs its mandatory dependencies:
+To install a project configured with a `pyproject.toml` (along with its mandatory dependencies), use the following command:

 ```sh
 pip install .
 ```

-You should now be able to run the `cleather` command!
+With this installation complete, you should now be able to run the `cleather` command:

 ```sh
 $ cleather
 Welcome to cleather USER!
 ```

-Now let's try to improve this test program but putting the name of the user logged instead of `USER`.
+Let's make a quick improvement by replacing `USER` with the logged-in user's name.
-In `__main__.py`, import the `os` module and use `os.getlogin`:
+In the `__main__.py` file, import the `os` module and use `os.getlogin` as follows:

 ```python
 """Executable of cleather."""